sygmaprotocol/docs/docs/02-architecture/06-generic.md

 ![Sygma GMP message format](../../static/assets/gmp-message-format.png)

-On the source network Bridge contract sets **msg.sender** as **executionDataDepositor**, hence this allows destination network contract to authorise the call.
+On the source network Bridge contract sets **msg.sender** as **executionDataDepositor**, hence this allows destination network contract to authorize the call.

-The only interface that  developers should follow is the signature of **receiving function** it should always has first param to be an address of metadataDepositor
+The only interface that  developers should follow is the signature of **receiving function** it should always has first parameter to be an address of metadataDepositor

 ```solidity
 function recieveExecutionFromSygma(bytes32 metadataDepositor, arg2, arg3)